 No matter what time of the year you visit, RBG has something going on.
 While their outdoor gardens are in full-force during the summer, they have plenty to offer in the colder months!
 This is actually my second visit to RBG in cooler temperatures and both times have been amazing.
 Even though I’m a fan of winter, a great escape when you can’t travel far is the Mediterranean exhibit in the main building.
 While it may not be sunny skies and sand between your toes, the lush greenery of plants native to Australia, California, South Africa and the Mediterranean basin are sure to cure your winter woes.

 The biggest thing that blows me away about RBG is the sheer amount of programming they have for families, especially during holidays like Family Day and March Break.
 There is at least one event every hour!
 From puppet shows to getting up close and personal with plants and critters, there is so much for attendees of all ages to enjoy!

-Right now a lot of that programming is centred around their Spiders Alive! exhibit which runs until April 14th.
-Here you’ll learn about over 15 species of spiders along with a number of arthropods.
-It may have your skin crawling (I know mine was!) but this is one seriously cool exhibit.
-Plus all of these crawling critters are under lock and key so you don’t have to worry about any getting up close and personal!
-From spider anatomy to evolutionary history to defence mechanisms, you’ll be surprised by many of the traits these arachnids exhibit!
+During my visit, the programming was centred around their Spiders Alive! exhibit.
+I learned about over 15 species of spiders along with a number of arthropods.
+It definitely had my skin crawling but it was one seriously cool exhibit.
+Plus all of these crawling critters were under lock and key so I didn’t have to worry about any getting up close and personal!
+From spider anatomy to evolutionary history to defence mechanisms, I was certainly surprised by many of the traits these arachnids exhibit!

 Don’t forget to also stop by RBG’s critter corner where you’ll find more familiar creatures you may have encountered in your own backyard.
 You’ll learn about how crickets are becoming more popular as a sustainable protein source… and can even try one if you’re brave enough!
 Do you think I was able to stomach one?
 You’ll have to watch my ‘Heart of Ontario’ Instagram story to find out!